 What are the 7 sectors of engineering?

-Engineering is a popular career choice with many opportunities for growth and development.
+Engineering is a popular and high demand career choice with many opportunities for growth and development within the UK.
 Many engineering students will begin by studying engineering in a broad sense before selecting specialist areas to study in subsequent modules of their course.
-Broadly speaking, engineering, particularly building systems engineering is often split into seven sectors.
+Broadly speaking, the engineering industry, particularly building systems engineering, is often split into seven sectors.
 These sectors contain various sub-sectors and engineering exists in many forms outside these sectors.

 1. Civil Engineering

 Civil engineering involves the design, construction, and maintenance of various large-scale-built environments.
-The construction of new transport networks such as airports, roads, and railways are all parts of civil engineering.
-Canals, dams, pipelines, sewerage systems, commercial building structures.
-These all fall under the remit of civil engineering.
+The construction of new transport networks such as airports, roads, and railways are all part of civil engineering.
+Canals, dams, pipelines, sewerage systems, and commercial building structures all fall under the remit of civil engineering.
 Civil engineers will often work on large-scale projects in collaboration with various other professionals.

 2. Electrical Engineering

 Electrical engineering is a broad and diverse field.
 It involves any project where electricity is key to functionality.
-Electrical engineers may work on vehicles: cars, planes, trains, and boats.
-They may be involved in domestic and commercial electricity supply or work in an electrical power station where electricity is generated.
+Electrical engineers may work on vehicles, cars, planes, trains, and boats.
+They may be involved in domestic and commercial electrical systems or work in an electrical power station where electricity is generated.
 Electrical engineering is a fast-moving area where new advancements in technology are continually demanding increased levels of electrical support.

 3. Mechanical Engineering